Jason Donovan: 1991–1993: Stage career and The Face lawsuit

+With his 1991 single "R.S.V.P." underperforming on the charts, and his wish to evolve his music towards a more adult, Happy Mondays-inspired sound rejected by Pete Waterman, Donovan was keen to find a new path forward.
+Donovan's management felt a return to acting was a way to transition, as his "shelf life as a pop star was coming to an end."

-In 1991, Donovan accepted the lead role in the restaged London Palladium version of Joseph and the Amazing Technicolor Dreamcoat, directed by Steven Pimlott.
+He accepted the lead role in the restaged London Palladium version of Joseph and the Amazing Technicolor Dreamcoat, directed by Steven Pimlott.
 Donovan had his third solo UK No. 1 single with one of its songs, "Any Dream Will Do".
 Donovan left the production in early 1992.

 In 1992, Donovan launched a libel action against The Face magazine which had published allegations that he was homosexual.
-Donovan won £200,000 in damages and the magazine had to pay a further £100,000 in costs, but the lawsuit created a backlash with people accusing him of being homophobic.
+Donovan won £200,000 in damages and the magazine had to pay a further £100,000 in costs, but the lawsuit created a backlash with some people accusing him of being homophobic.
 Although he had been a mild drug user who had smoked cannabis joints up until this point, in the months after his libel action Donovan began using cocaine.
 In a 2007 Marie Claire interview, and also in his 2007 autobiography Between The Lines: My Story Uncut, Donovan stated that suing The Face was the biggest mistake of his life.

 Donovan moved to Polydor Records and released his third album, All Around The World (1993).
-However, the album was unsuccessful, failing to reach the UK Top 20 and was not released at all in his native Australia.
+The recording sessions had been fraught, with the record company unhappy with its initial production style, and Donovan's new theatrical singing style, requiring significant re-recording.
+The album was unsuccessful, failing to reach the UK Top 20 and was not released at all in his native Australia.
 His contract with Polydor was not extended and it would be Donovan's last album for 15 years.